-On the tenth day of payments, my processor gave to me: merchant processing clarity.
+On the tenth day of payments, my payment processor gave to me: merchant processing clarity.

 Deciphering a merchant processing statement can be one of the most difficult tasks facing a business.
 From various fees and markups to understanding your pricing structure, one glance can leave you feeling overwhelmed and confused.

-While it’s one thing to recognize the fees on your statement month after month, it’s a completely different ballgame to truly understand what you’re paying for in merchant processing.
+While it’s one thing to recognize the fees on your statement month after month, it’s an entirely different ballgame to truly understand what you’re paying for in merchant services processing.
 We’ve outlined what it takes to comprehend your statement in ways that are supportive of your business’ success.

 It’s no wonder merchant processing statements are so difficult to understand.
-If you’re switching payment processing providers, it’s likely that your statement from Processor A will look completely different than your statement from Processor B. This inconsistency among providers adds to merchant confusion.
+If you’re switching payment processing providers, your merchant account from Processor A will likely look completely different than your statement from Processor B. This inconsistency among providers adds to merchant confusion.

 Transparency is also an issue that weighs heavily on merchants.
 Whether it’s unclear pricing structures or language that only industry-types are able to understand, the lack of straightforward communication compounds merchant frustration, so much so that some merchants choose to pay higher fees just to keep things simple for themselves.

 As is the case with most anything a consumer purchases, there is usually a wholesale base cost and a markup cost associated with products or services received.
 It’s important to note that no matter your processing partner, the base cost is non-negotiable.
 That’s because the wholesale or base cost of a transaction is the fee determined by the credit card payment issuing bank (like Visa, for example), not by the merchant processing provider.